 At The Garden, we are committed to hiring guides who are passionate about progressive education, positive discipline and nature-based learning.
-Our guides have either previously trained/are undergoing with high-quality, accredited Teacher Education Programs or are provided with ongoing school-specific training as described below.
+Our guides have either previously trained/are undergoing training with one of the high-quality, accredited Teacher Education Programs listed below or are provided with ongoing school-specific training as described below.

-In addition, all staff complete a two-part, 4 hour detailed orientation to familiarize themselves with the school policies, emergency and safety procedures, routines, grounds, expectations, philosophy and mission.
-Staff must provide a current CPR certificate and undergo EPI Pen Training prior to working in any classroom.
+In addition, all staff complete a three-part, 8 hour detailed orientation and on-boarding process in order to familiarize themselves with the school policies, emergency and safety procedures, routines, grounds, expectations, philosophy and mission.

 Accredited Montessori Teacher Education Programs